FAQ

 Does it smell bad?

-Many women think that their periods smell bad.
-What they don't know is that blood does not give off unpleasant odours.
-These are caused by bacteria that grow as a result of blood soaking on 'traditional' chemical-laden pads.
-This creates foul odours, unbalances the vaginal flora and causes irritations, infections and fungal infections.
+Many women think their periods smell bad.
+What they don't know is that blood doesn't give off unpleasant odours.
+These are caused by bacteria that proliferate as a result of the maceration of blood on chemically-laden "traditional" pads.
+This creates unpleasant odours, unbalances the vaginal flora and causes irritation, infection and mycosis.

 Our lingerie doesn't have a diaper effect at all.
 The fabrics of the effecient absorbent core are ultra-thin and guarantee optimum safety.